The Jones Act

 Pursuing Your Employee Rights Under the Jones Act

 Maritime workers work hard to meet the demands of American citizens, and it is only right that they should be provided for if they are injured in the service of their vessels.
-If you someone you know has not gotten their Jones Act benefits from their employer, we can help.
-Attorney Bill Turley has been fighting for the rights of injured seamen for over 25 years, and help get you the benefits you deserve.
-Click on the Results tab to find out how we have helped people just like you, or complete the quick contact form on this page and we will get in touch.
+If you or someone you know has not gotten their Jones Act benefits from their employer, we can help.
+Complete the quick contact form on this page and we will get in touch.